 His appearance is very different, and with his flawed genetic makeup comes additional health issues to that of a normal Pug.
 If you’re here because you’re wondering what this new craze is, or you’re here because you want a new addition to your family, then read on for the in-depth details and controversy surrounding this little guy.

 The Pug is one of the oldest canine breeds, dating back to 400 B.C.
 His journey started in China where all of the Chinese Royalty adored him, as well as all of the other flat-faced toy dogs like the Pekingese and the Shih-Tzu.
-Soldiers kept the Pug under close guard, and no one other than Royalty or appointed noblemen were able to have one of their own.
-This changed in the 16th Century, when Dutch traders returned to Europe with the Pug.
+Soldiers kept the Pug under close guard, and no one other than Royalty or appointed noblemen was able to have one of their own.
+This changed in the 16th Century when Dutch traders returned to Europe with the Pug.
 Of course, he was favored by the local Royal family once again, but this time he was also enjoyed by ordinary citizens, and this was where his popularity really began.
 The Pug is known by other names, such as the Mopshond, which derives from the Dutch word ‘to grumble’, which suits this little guy aptly.
 He is also less commonly known as the Dutch Mastiff.

 The Pug was introduced to America after the Civil war, and he was first recognized by the American Kennel Club (AKC) in 1885.
 His popularity somewhat dwindled, and only a few breeders continued breeding from their small stock of dogs.
 However, since the Pug Dog Club of America was established in 1931, he has gained popularity once again.
 The AKC has ranked his current popularity at number 28 out of 193 breeds in America.

-What is Albinism?
+What Is Albinism?

 Albinism is a rare genetic mutation that causes a complete lack of pigmentation in an animal’s body and features, such as their skin, hair, eyes, as well as their blood vessels.
 Despite being an extremely rare congenital condition, it is seen in all animals, as well as humans and even plants across the world.
 This condition occurs when an animal inherits one or more mutated genes from both of his parents, and if this occurs, it will interfere with the ability to produce melanin.
 Melanin is the main pigment that determines the color of everything in and on an animal’s body.

 There is a difference between an albino Pug and a white Pug.
 It is important to note that white is ultimately a color, whereas albino is not a color, but simply transparent.
-A white Pug will have colored features such as black lips, black noses and black rimmed eyes.
+A white Pug will have colored features such as black lips, black noses, and black-rimmed eyes.
 The albino Pug’s features will be light pink with light blue eyes.

-What is Leucism?
+What Is Leucism?

-The easiest way to determine if a Pug has Leucism or Albinism is by looking at the color of his eyes, but truth be told even the experts misdiagnose Leucism for Albinism based on appearance!
-In a true albino Pug, the total lack of pigmentation means that his blood vessels will show through due to the lack of melatonin in the iris and retina, and so the ‘color’ of their eyes will be light blue, or translucent.
+The easiest way to determine if a Pug has Leucism or Albinism is by looking at the color of his eyes, but truth be told even the experts misdiagnose Leucism for Albinism based on appearance.
+In a true albino Pug, the total lack of pigmentation means that his blood vessels will show through due to the lack of melatonin in the iris and retina, and so the ‘color’ of their eyes will be light blue or translucent.
 In a Pug with Leucism, his features will be an ever so slightly deeper pink, and the eyes may be slightly bluer in color, but it is extremely difficult to recognize the difference between the two without medical testing.

 The Albino Pug’s features are light pink in color, such as his lips, nose, ears, paws, and skin.
-Unlike other albino animals, his eyes may not be pink, but are more likely to be translucent or very light blue.
-His hair will be technically translucent, but white through to cream in appearance.
+Unlike other albino animals, his eyes may not be pink but are more likely to be translucent or very light blue.
+His hair will be technically translucent but white through to cream in appearance.
 Other than this, the general appearance of the Albino Pug is the same as any other colored Pug.